znxuz/message_queue/README.md

 	- [ ] respect `errno` -> `man mq_send:ERRORS`
 - `mq_receive()`:
 	- [ ] should return (msg, #) -> `std::expected<std::pair<...>, E>`
-	- use a static buffer (or local buffer for thread-safety?)
 	- RVO via `std::bit_cast` on return?
 	- optional timeout: TODO maybe as optional template param for non-blocking behavior and ` if constexpr ...` for both send and receive